bttcprotocol/bttc-doc/docs/node.md

 where

-* ETHEREUM_PRIVATE_KEY — your Ethereum private key.
+* ETHEREUM_PRIVATE_KEY — your signer Ethereum private key.

 This will generate `priv_validator_key.json`.
 Move the generated JSON file to the Delivery configuration directory: